 There are a few things that can make the claim process take longer than normal:

-– Waiting for full medical recovery: Most personal injury lawyers Ford Lauderdale will advise you to wait until you’ve recovered as fully as you can before making your claim.
+– Waiting for full medical recovery: personal injury lawyers Fort Lauderdale will advise you to wait until you’ve recovered as fully as you can before making your claim.
 This is because if you wait, you’ll be able to claim for the maximum of your expenses.
 This includes your medical bills, travel expenses, and loss of earnings as you’ve recovered.
 If you settle earlier, you won’t be able to claim for expenses that occur further down the road.

 – The complexity of the claim: As a very general rule, the more complex your injuries, the longer it will take to settle your case.
 This is because it takes longer to gather the medical evidence needed to prove your case.
 As well as this, the defendant may well gather their own medical team, in order to provide their own opinion on your injuries.
 There’s no real way to say just how long this will take, as it will depend on the extent of your injuries and how long it will take you to recover.